fossfreedom/indicator-sysmonitor/README.md

 Changelog

+ - v0.6.2 - bug fix to stop crash for custom sensors
  - v0.6.1 - fix the debian packaging
  - v0.6 - stable release - reworked to be easier to maintain
  - v0.5 - GTK3 & Python3 based including bug-fix to display errors on using Test button